Quebec City condo dig reveals 325-year-old palisade built to defend early settlers

 Preserved in clay for centuries, the 20-metre section was part of a wood palisade built to defend against possible attacks from the English and from Indigenous groups.

-Premier Francois Legault, who announced the find at a news conference today, says it is inspiring to see how Quebec’s ancestors worked to protect the colony of New France.
+Premier Francois Legault, who announced the find at a news conference Tuesday, said it is inspiring to see how Quebec’s ancestors worked to protect the colony of New France.

 Historians say about 500 people worked on building the wall in a settlement that had just 800 people at the time.